 If you don’t find the answer you’re looking for, get in touch with us here.

-• Globe 2 Way Control Valves: controlling flow in two directions.
+- Globe 2 Way : controlling flow in two directions.

-• Globe 3 Way Control Valves: managing flow in three directions.
+- Globe 3 Way : managing flow in three directions.

-• Diaphragm Control Valves: using a flexible diaphragm for flow regulation.
+- Diaphragm : using a flexible diaphragm for flow regulation.

-• Flush Bottom Control Valves: with a flush bottom for easy cleaning and draining.
+- Flush Bottom : with a flush bottom for easy cleaning and draining.

-An actuator is a mechanism that moves the control valve’s internal element (like a plug or disk) to change the flow rate.
+An actuator is a mechanism that moves the these valve’s internal element (like a plug or disk) to change the flow rate.
 Actuators can be pneumatic, electric, or hydraulic

-• What factors should be considered when selecting a Control Valve?
+- What factors should be considered when selecting these Valve?

 Factors to consider include: